 Answer: Print args.length.
 It will print 0.
 That means it is empty.
 But, if it is null, then it will be thrown a NullPointerException.

-Class Error and its subclasses also are unchecked.
-With an unchecked exception, the compiler doesn’t force client programmers either to catch the exception or declare it in a ‘throws’ clause.
+Class Error and its subclasses are also unchecked.
+With an unchecked exception, the compiler doesn’t force client programmers to catch it or declare it in a ‘throws’ clause.
 Client programs may not even know that the exception could be thrown.

 Example: StringIndexOutOfBoundsException thrown by String’s charAt() method· Checked exceptions must be caught at compile time.
 Runtime exceptions do not need to be.
 Errors often cannot be.